rerun/rerun/README.md

 # ERROR CODE

 `0`
-: All commands executed successfully
+: All commands executed successfully.

 `1`
-: One or more commands failed
+: One or more commands failed.

+`2`
+: Option error.

 `127`
-: Unknown error case
+: Unknown error case.

 # LICENSE